gdha/rear-automated-testing/docs/configuration.md

     bareos_version = latest

 *Be aware* that the *bareos_user* key must end with an additional ":" and the *bareos_pass* should end with an additional "@".
 Furthermore, the *bareos_prot* should be modified to use the secure http protocol, and the *bareos_fqdn* address should have the "com" extension instead of the "org".
 You are free to modify the *bareos_version* key to the value of the bareos version you want to install on the *client* and *server* VMs.
-However, make sure it is available on the location of bareos or the provisioning will fail.
+However, make sure it is available on the location of bareos download section or the provisioning will fail for sure.